 There is no doubt about the immense impact parenting style has on children.
 Parents are the first human interaction a baby has after being born.
-It could be a significant differentiating factor between a confident and self-assured child or an insecure and possible aggressive one.
+It could be a significant differentiating factor between a confident and self-assured child or an insecure and possibly aggressive one.
 The behaviors that children acquire from home ultimately shape their thinking and outlook toward life as they become adults.

 On the face of it, you’d think: Why would anyone want to adopt a parenting style with such a name?
 The truth is that so many of us have actually grown up being dealt with this way, and we don’t even know it.
 This is why the negative parenting test is so important.
 So that we can check ourselves and our parenting, and not make the same mistakes with our children.
 Let’s explore what negative parenting is about and how it compares with positive parenting.